mediaessenz/nodered-snap/README.md

 Base version of the Node-RED internet of things graphical wiring tool packaged as an Ubuntu Snap, intended for multiple architectures.

-Listens on port 1880 by default
+Listens on port 1880 by default.

 #### Building